plbrault/weasleyjs/README.md

 =================================================================================================

 This is a JavaScript dependency injection container so tremendously simple, it might actually not deserve to be called a dependency injection container.
-It is more like a runtime dependency resolver.
+It serves at least two purposes:

+  1) Avoiding direct coupling between modules and their dependencies
-A possible use-case is to make everything easily mockable for testing purposes.
+  2) Making everything easily mockable for testing

 This is a work in progress, and might still contain a few bugs.
 Be aware that future releases might not follow strict [semver](http://semver.org/) until version `1.0.0` is reached.